opebukola/ADDACurriculum/README.md

 #ADDA Curriculum: HTML/CSS

 Below is the curriculum for an introductory course in HTML/CSS for beginners at Athena Digital Design in Winter 2015.
+Homework assignments are posted [here.](https://github.com/opebukola/ADDACurriculum/blob/master/units/homework.md)

 | Unit          | Lessons     | Projects |